IndieMasco/TechEdWeek1Assignment/READme.md

-## Requirements I Think I've Achieved
+## Requirements I think I've achieved

-- I've used header, nav, and footer elements.
+- I've used header, nav, and footer elements
-- Applied CSS absolute positioning to overlay text on an image.
+- Applied CSS absolute positioning to overlay text on an image
-- Utilized CSS Flexbox to create a flexible and responsive layout in the nav element.
+- Utilized CSS Flexbox to create a flexible and responsive layout in the nav element
-- Ensured all image elements have correct src file paths.
+- Ensured all image elements have correct src file paths
 - Implemented two back to top buttons.
-The first one is by clicking home and it will reload the page, and the second one is with a fixed button in the bottom right of the webpage.
+The first one is by clicking home and it will reload the page, and the second one is with a fixed button in the bottom right of the webpage
-- Enabled smooth scrolling.
+- Enabled smooth scrolling
-- Added a hover effect on buttons for interactivity.
+- Added a hover effect on buttons for interactivity
-- Created a basic footer with social media icons linking to social media pages.
+- Created a basic footer with social media icons linking to social media pages
-- added audio
+- Added audio

 ## Extra things i have added

-- Multiple extra pages.
+- Extra pages.
 About us, Consoles, Games, Contact
-- Image background to the about me page.
+- Image background to the about me page
+- Made 3 different box effects on about me page
 - Name, Email and Message box on contact page
+- Responsive grid layout on game page

 ## requirements that I wasnt able to achieve